yihaozhong/LPractice/README.md

 # LPractice

 notes and a track of algo question.
+Language used: Python and Java